NicholasFarrow/nicholasfarrow.github.io/_posts/2020-06-17-Cryptography-in-Bitcoin-with-C.md

 comments: true
 ---

 Public key cryptography is integral to the Bitcoin network.
-Here I explain how we can generate bitcoin keys from scratch using the C programming language, as well as some features of the Bitcoin protocol.
+Here I explain how we can generate Bitcoin private & public keys, as well as Bitcoin addresses from scratch using the C programming language.
+I also cover some design choices and features of the Bitcoin protocol implemented by Satoshi Nakamoto.

-# Public Key (aka Asymmetric) Cryptography
+# Public Key Cryptography (Asymmetric)
 The predecessor to public key cryptography is *symmetric key* cryptography, where you and I share a secret password and use it to encrypt and decrypt messages that we send eachother.
 Think of this like a cipher, where you might replace the letter `A` with `B`, and `B` with `C` and so on.
 To decrypt your secret message, I would do the reverse using the same key.

 A fundamental flaw of this scheme is that we **must** share the secret key in order to use it, but as we are yet to establish a safe encrypted means of communication, an attacker may intercept our secret key!

-Public key cryptography solves this, where each user has a secret *private key* from which a *public key* can be generated.
+Public key cryptography solves this, where each user has their own secret *private key* and *public key*.
 If I want to send you a message, I first obtain a copy of your public key and then use it to encrypt my message.
 Then I can transmit this encrypted message to you, where you then use your private key to decrypt the message.
 Notice here how you can openly share your public key rather than **secretly**, and as long as no one else knows your private key the message will be safe from prying eyes.

+There are a number of different public key protocols, but in all of them you can generate a public key from a private key but never the reverse.
+These protocols rely on special cryptographic functions that are exclusively one way, ensuring that it is impossible to determine a private key from someone's public key.

 In the Bitcoin protocol, an *address* is where bitcoin is sent to.
 You can generate an address by taking a *hash* of your public key.
 A *cryptographic hash function* takes any input data and returns a fixed-length string, where it is impossible to calculate the reverse as these functions are *one-way*.
 For example, a commonly used hash function is SHA-256:
 ```c